satishvattikuti/To-Do/README.md

 # To-Do
-## A simple to-do app built with HTML, CSS and Jquey.
+## A simple to-do app built with HTML, CSS and Jquery